"Barely a week after the

 he has gone from slave to its lord."

-Post Colonial America, 1804; a white plantation owner and prosperous Virginia tobacconist, Captain John Warwick, profits from the period's economic scourge of slavery while concurrently struggling with its moral dilemma.
-His availing brothers brutally challenge this dichotomy, forcing him to go underground with his empathetic treatment of slaves.
-The ensuing consequences unfold from his actions.
+Postcolonial America 1804: A prosperous young Virginia planter and tobacconist, Captain John Warwick, profits from the period's economic scourge of slavery while struggling with its moral dilemma.
+His brothers depend upon his raw tobacco for their wealth.
+They challenge his morality, forcing him underground.
+Trying consequences unfold from his subsequent actions.

-It is 1848, thirteen years prior to the Civil War; upon his death-bed, John does the unthinkable.
-He writes a will freeing his 300 enslaved and designates his son Frederick, born a slave, as heir to receive his fortune.
-In another portion of the will John sets aside farm land parceling his plantation for those too old to travel.
+In 1848, thirteen years prior to the Civil War, upon his deathbed, John does the unthinkable.
+He writes a will freeing his 300 enslaved and designates his son Frederick, born a slave, as heir to administer his fortune.
+In another portion of the will, John sets aside farmland, parceling his plantation for those too old to travel.
 For Frederick and the remaining freed, he ensures safe passage through Virginia’s wilderness, crossing the Ohio River into the free State of Ohio, where 200 acres are deeded in their names and a yearly allowance is advanced.

 Within the qualified time, the freed souls make their treacherous journey across the Ohio River due north to Indian Lake where they are defrauded by devious land brokers into choosing acreage soon to be covered by the rising waters of the Lewistown Reservoir.
 Faced with disaster, they resurrect and rebuild under Frederick's lead to launch the Warwick Colony onto higher ground.